Virtual Production For Broadcast: Principles, Terminology & Technology

 The Challenges

-And while that much-vaunted interactive lighting is enormously effective, the light cast by an LED wall doesn’t have the colour quality we would demand from production lighting tools.
-That means LED wall light is useful only as a way of integrating foreground and background; we must still light conventionally.
-Image-based lighting techniques allow us to control production lighting devices from individual units to arrays of pixel tubes.
-The result can be convincing, animated, interactive lighting effects with excellent colour quality.
+At the same time, image-based lighting techniques allow us to control production lighting devices from individual units to arrays of pixel tubes.
+The result can be convincing, animated, interactive lighting effects with excellent color quality.

-Scale And Budget
+Scale & Budget

 Whether virtual production seems expensive depends very much on the intent.
 It’s perhaps safe to say that it can best save money for productions which were otherwise looking at a considerable spend on moving lots of people to lots of international destinations.
 It can make expensive things cheaper; whether it can make cheap things even cheaper is a more complicated question.